Stronger service providers, better services for all in Naivasha

 A six-year project (with two phases) that concluded in 31 August 2018.
 The project, in collaboration with Vitens Evides, brough improved water and sanitation services to 70,000 people in Naivasha Kenya.

-The project “Stronger Service Providers, Better Services for all in Naivasha” was a four year project (2012- 2016), that has been extended for two years and will end on 31 August 2018.
+The project 'Stronger Service Providers, Better Services for all in Naivasha' was initially a four-year project (2012-2016), that was extended for two years, concluding on 31 August 2018.
 The project is funded by the Embassy of the Kingdom of the Netherlands in Kenya and is implemented by Vitens Evides (lead partner) in partnership with SNV (capacity development partner) and Water & Sanitation for the Urban Poor (pro-poor services partner).
 In terms of results, so far the project has benefited over 70,000 people with improved water and sanitation services.

 The Naivasha Water Sewerage and Sanitation Company (NAIVAWASS) draws its water from boreholes that are connected to Lake Naivasha.
 Wastewater discharge and poor sanitation practices pollute the lake and ground water in the area.
 Water services provision to Naivasha town is currently hampered by low production and high distribution inefficiencies.
 In 2011, only 17% production capacity of the 9 operational boreholes was being achieved as a result of unpaid electricity bills and dysfunctional pumps, leading to poor customer satisfaction.